Contents

 Promoting Inclusivity

-The East Midlands tech scene is incredibly diverse - it is the perfect blend of professional corporates, innovative independents, and well-funded start ups.
-This unique and perfect mix of traditional and contemporary is reflected in the DDD East Midlands Conference.
-We are part of the multi-national DDD conference community, but with a focus on promoting the talent, companies and the amazing tech community that the East Midlands has to offer.
+The East Midlands tech scene was incredibly diverse - it was the perfect blend of professional corporates, innovative independents, and well-funded start ups.
+This unique and perfect mix of traditional and contemporary was reflected in the DDD East Midlands Conference.
+We were part of the multi-national DDD conference community, but with a focus on promoting the talent, companies and the amazing tech community that the East Midlands had to offer.

-• We want to promote inclusivity, support and camaraderie.
+• We wanted to promote inclusivity, support and camaraderie.

-• We want to encourage members of the local tech community to do a talk
+• We wanted to encourage members of the local tech community to do a talk

-• Hosted in a beautiful, modern building, which is one of the largest educational buildings in Nottingham City Centre.
+• Hosted in a beautiful, modern building, which was one of the largest educational buildings in Nottingham City Centre.

-• Talks submitted anonymously and voted on by attendees.
+• Talks were submitted anonymously and voted on by attendees.

 • A keynote and a range of talks split into 3 tracks.

-DDD stands for (in this case) Developer!
+DDD stood for (in this case) Developer!
 Developer!
 Developer!

 Developer!
 Developer!
-Developer! is an umbrella, open-source conference format.
-By naming ourselves DDD, and associating ourselves with similar events, we abide by certain principles.
-Other than that, this conference is by the East Midlands community for the East Midlands community and is unique in its own right.
-There is more information about Developer!
+Developer! was an umbrella, open-source conference format.
+By naming ourselves DDD, and associating ourselves with similar events, we abided by certain principles.
+Other than that, this conference was by the East Midlands community for the East Midlands community and was unique in its own right.
+There was more information about Developer!
 Developer!
 Developer! further down this page for those interested.

 DDD was first formed as a conference in 2005, the first event happening in Reading, UK.
 Since then it has generated many spin-off events across the world.

-The aims of the original DDD was to provide free technical education.
-During it’s more than 10-year history, it has nurtured talented speakers, who have gone on to become Microsoft Most Valuable Professionals, Microsoft FTEs and to present at National and International Conferences.
+The aims of the original DDD were to provide free technical education.
+During its more than 10-year history, it nurtured nurtured talented speakers, who went on to become Microsoft Most Valuable Professionals, Microsoft FTEs and to present at National and International Conferences.

-Though the original DDD conference is focused on .NET, DDD East Midlands is going to be open to a range of talks within the field of technology.
-It is language and technology agnostic.
+Though the original DDD conference was focused on .NET, DDD East Midlands was open to a range of talks within the field of technology.
+It was language and technology agnostic.

 The Conference Principles

-• The event is hosted on a Saturday so that attendees do not have to take time from work.
+• The event was hosted on a Saturday so that attendees did not have to take time from work.

-• Tickets to attend the event are free.
+• Tickets to attend the event were free.

-• There is a democratic selection process for talks involving attendees voting for what they want to see.
+• There was a democratic selection process for talks involving attendees voting for what they wanted to see.

-• The event is arranged with the community in mind.
+• The event was arranged with the community in mind.

 The Organisation Committee

 The very first DDD East Midlands was organised by Moreton and Jessica.
-Since then we have grown to have an organisation committee.
-Rachel joined us to help organise the 2021 event, and now we have a full roster of organisers for 2023 including Steven, James and Mia.
+Since then we grew to have an organisation committee.
+Rachel joined us to help organise the 2021 event, and we had a full roster of organisers for 2023 including Steven, James and Mia.

 Picture of Jessica White